GWDdoS/Astral/about.md

 # CORE

  CORE: A bot made by botters, designed for botters.
-This project was started by Argxment, GWDdoS, and LoliGD.
+This project was started by REDACTED, GWDdoS, and LoliGD.
 It is currently being developed by them with great help from GMDPLUTONIC/GMP, teaching them how to actually do things, and a few other people.

 # Features